mjrichards91/knowledge-base/.NET/Azure/AppService.md

 ## Mobile Apps

+Mobile Apps can be seen as a regular ol' API with the Azure Mobile Server package included.
+The Mobile Apps Service includes specific features that allows for:

+* Authentication & Authorization
+* Offline Syncing
+* Push Notifications

 There really is no better, comprehensive documentation and examples than [the book provided by Adrian Hall](https://adrianhall.github.io/develop-mobile-apps-with-csharp-and-azure/).
+Some additional features that Mobile Apps provides that he mentions are:

+* Storage of unstructured data (like photos)
+* Invocation of custom code?

 ## API Apps

+## Continuous Deployment

+## Slots or Staging Sites

+## Automatic Scalability

+## Database Backups

+## Combined Web